ldaIas/brainfuck-interpreter/README.md

 ###### Syntax Error

 There is not a lot of syntax in BF, so these error are rare.
 The only time a syntax error can occur is if one uses an end loop character "]" before starting a loop with "[".
+A syntax error will terminate the program with an exit code of 1.

+##### NOTE:

+Since this is an interpreter, errors will only occur at Runtime (I.E. there are no compile errors).

 ### Actually Writing Brainf*** Code
 BF code itself is rather simple, but requires a good bit of thinking, since it is not immediately clear what anything does.